 For more information on using Volume discount in the repricer, read this article.

 In the last part of the Repricer rule, you can set certain conditions.
 This will influence which products are used for this specific rule.
-Setting these conditions works similar to how you would include or exclude products in the 'IF' condition in a regular rule.
+Setting these conditions works similary to how you would include or exclude products in the 'IF' condition in a regular rule.

 By default, the repricer will include all products if you do not set any conditions.
-If you want to dynamically configure different repricer strategies, prices or other parameters for certain groups of products, you can use multiple Repricer rules in which you include the relevant products (and exclude the rest).
+If you want to dynamically configure different repricer strategies, prices, or other parameters for certain groups of products, you can use multiple Repricer rules in which you include the relevant products (and exclude the rest).

 Step 4 - Check the results

-- The Reprice settings show how the Reprice rule configures the parameters for this specific product: the minimum and maximum price, the strategy and the price difference for undercut.
+- The Reprice settings show how the Reprice rule configures the parameters for this specific product: the minimum and maximum price, the strategy, and the price difference for undercut.

 - The Do not compete with shows the parameters of sellers you do not want to compete with for this product (Competitor targeting only).

 You can also check what the Repricer updates will actually do in the Results step under 'Repricer updates'.
-In this overview you will see all the most recent price changes triggered by the Repricer.
+In this overview, you will see all the most recent price changes triggered by the Repricer.
 There are also different statuses:

 - Dry Run: If you still have the Repricer status on Dry-run, the individual updates will also show this here.